Sesar-Lab-Teaching/Cloud-Computing-Technologies/paas-aws-lambda/README.md

-# PaaS with AWS Lambda Functions and RDS
+# PaaS with AWS Lambda Functions, RDS and API Gateway

 ---